htn403/htn403.github.io/index.md

 ### Biography

 I am a Ph.D. student in Computer Science at [University of Southern California](https://usc.edu) (USC), advised by Prof. [Craig Knoblock](http://usc-isi-i2.github.io/knoblock/).
-Before joining USC in 2016, I earned my B.E. in Computer Science from HCMC University of Technology in 2015.
+Before joining USC in 2016, I earned my B.E. in Computer Science from [HCMC University of Technology](http://www.cse.hcmut.edu.vn/site/en/) (honor program) in 2015.

 I am generally interested in machine learning, mainly focusing on techniques for knowledge graph construction.
-My current research is about semantic modeling: building semantic descriptions of data for automatically publishing structured sources to knowledge graphs.
-More information is available on my [resume](/assets/resume.pdf).
+My current research is about semantic modeling for automatically publishing structured data sources to knowledge graphs.
+More information is available on my [resumé](/assets/resume.pdf).

 ### Projects